bini-a/hbwater_cameratrap_pheno/README.md

 6. run random forest model
 7. create data product: markdown
 8. create data product: application

-## notes
-while the above steps are roughly in order, we will be working on certain aspects of the project throughout, such as:
-  - keeping all code well-documented and clean
-  - creating Jupyter notebooks for each script with embedded markdown/html that explains each step of the script

 ## Current Objectives
 Tasks | People | Step